-Within multimedia group of competences, study programmes include audio and video compression, multimedia processing, information retrieval and management, as well as multimedia transmission over different networks.
+Within the multimedia group of competences, study programmes include audio and video compression, multimedia processing, information retrieval and management, as well as multimedia transmission over different networks.

 Although most programmes do not have compulsory subjects that provide communication and presentation skills, almost all programmes at the BSc and/or MSc level enable students to acquire these skills.
-Similar situation is with competences and skills in the area of business economics, management and organization.
+The situation is similar with competences and skills in the area of business economics, management and organization.

 In order to gain insight into the options students have related to elective courses, we have analysed the number of elective courses offered at BSc and MSc levels.
 In addition to the number of ECTS credits that students need to achieve by taking elective courses, study programmes vary according to the number of elective courses offered to students (Figures 28 and 29).
-At BSc studies the number of elective courses (on programmes where there are elective courses) ranges from 4 at UNITZ\BSc to 59 at UB\BSc (SE).
-Number of elective courses on MSc studies range from 1 at UNITZ\MSc to 40 at UNI-KLU\MSc (BE).
+In BSc studies, the number of elective courses (in programmes where there are elective courses) ranges from 4 in UNITZ_BSc to 59 in UB_BSc (SE).
+The number of elective courses in MSc studies ranges from 1 in UNITZ_MSc to 40 in UNI-KLU_MSc (BE).